Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 Set auction mode for a token

 **Dev notes:** \
-Only callable by the default admin
+Only callable by the default admin or TradePairs

 ```solidity:no-line-numbers
 function setAuctionMode(bytes32 _symbol, enum ITradePairs.AuctionMode _mode) external